haiwen/seafile-admin-docs/manual/setup/cluster_deploy_with_docker.md

     docker pull seafileltd/seafile-pro-mc:12.0-latest
     ```

-    When prompted, enter the username and password of the private repository.
-They are available on the download page in the [Customer Center](https://customer.seafile.com/downloads).

     !!! note
-        Older Seafile PE versions are also available in the repository (back to Seafile 7.0).
-To pull an older version, replace '12.0-latest' tag by the desired version.
+        Since v12.0, Seafile PE versions are hosted on DockerHub and does not require username and password to download.

 3. Download the `seafile-server.yml` and `.env`